 If you have a blog, take part in link parties or blog hops.
 These go on almost every day of the week.
 It is a great chance to get new readers over to see what you have.
 One or two blog owners will host a party where you can link up a post for the day.
 In turn, you should visit the other blogs participating and leave a genuine comment if you like their post.
 You will start to build relationships and find people with like interests who will most likely enjoy your blog and crafts as well.

 Submit your blog or store URL to craft directories as well as general web guides and directories.
 Jayde and Illumirate are a couple of web directories that take free submissions.
-Also, the open directory is one of the largest.
 These will start to bring you more and more traffic.
 Traffic is key in getting people to see your crafts.
 Then hopefully what you have listed will be attractive to these visitors and your sales will start happening.

 What about shipping?